 And the truth.
-We call it “authenticity” – you know, the thing we need to do in the “social era” if we want people to “know, like and trust” us.
-The word “authenticity” has accumulated so much lint from being dragged around every thought leader’s blog, stage and elevator, that a lot of us have become a little desensitized.
+We call it “authenticity” – you know, the thing we need to do in the “social era” if we want people to “know, like, and trust” us.
+The word “authenticity” has gathered so much lint from being dragged around every thought leader’s blog, stage, and elevator, that a lot of us have become a little desensitized.
 So truth will do for now.

 Being the aesthetics snob that I am, I don’t want poorly written truth.
-I like it to be poetic, beautiful and spelled correctly.
+I like it to be poetic, beautiful, and correctly spelled.
 This doesn’t mean lightweight and joyful, oh no – it can be dark and heavy and difficult to stomach, but as long as it’s true and beautiful, I’ll take it.

 So I’ve found other sources for that – some old, some new – and I’m bathing in them and finding tiny gold nuggets of my own inner truth reflected in their words.